Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/end-of-life-for-personal-installation-templates/guide.en-gb.md

 This feature allowed requesting an OS installation on a dedicated server by using a personal template containing the following elements:

-- Operating System to be installed
+- Operating system to be installed
-- partitioning layout
+- Partitioning layout
-- hardware RAID configuration
+- Hardware RAID configuration
-- hostname
+- Hostname
 - SSH public key
-- post-installation script
+- Post-installation script

 In order to simplify the OS installation on dedicated servers as well as the migration communication, a new API call was created: `POST /dedicated/server/{serviceName}/reinstall`{.action}.
 This API call is the successor of the old route: `POST /dedicated/server/{serviceName}/install/start`{.action}.
 The old route had the ability to target an OS installation from an OVHcloud template **or a personal template**.

-The old route and the notion of personal templates will be decommissioned in future.
+The old route and the notion of personal templates will be decommissioned.
 The new route only supports starting an OS installation from an OVHcloud template.
-Also, please note that the confusing "OVHcloud template" terminology will gradually disappear in favor of "operating system".
+Also, please note that the term "OVHcloud template" will gradually disappear in favour of the more precise "operating system".

 Personal templates decommissioning will be done in 2 steps:

 ### Step 1: 17th of June 2025<a name="step-1"></a>

 - Customers will no longer be able to **edit** or **add** new personal templates.
-- Customers having personal template(s) and active subscriptions to dedicated servers will receive custom technical information by email to help them migrate their personal template(s) to the [new /reinstall API call](https://eu.api.ovh.com/console/?section=%2Fdedicated%2Fserver&branch=v1#post-/dedicated/server/-serviceName-/reinstall).
+- Customers having personal templates and active subscriptions to dedicated servers will receive custom technical information by email to help them migrate their personal templates to the [new "/reinstall" API call](https://eu.api.ovh.com/console/?section=%2Fdedicated%2Fserver&branch=v1#post-/dedicated/server/-serviceName-/reinstall).

 ### Step 2: 7th of October 2025<a name="step-2"></a>